 “A sluggish thyroid impairs blood-sugar metabolism, leading to fatigue — and that leads many people to crave energy by way of sugar,” explains Dr. Shames.

 Easy Rx: To help rev your thyroid and curb your cravings, try ashwagandha.
 Indian researchers discovered that taking this herb boosts the body’s levels of the thyroid hormones T3 and T4.
 “Improved thyroid function helps normalize metabolism, reducing sugar cravings in just three weeks,” says Dr. Shames.
 Ashwagandha also stabilizes glucocorticoids — adrenal hormones that protect against blood-sugar swings.
-Dr. Shames advises taking 100 mg. to 300 mg. of the herb daily.
-One to try: Jarrow Formulas Ashwagandha ($10.59, Amazon).
+Dr. Shames advises taking 100 to 300 milligrams of the herb daily.
+One to try: Jarrow Formulas Ashwagandha (Buy on Amazon, $10.39).

 Sneaky Symptom: Anxiety